-Some business owners are finding opportunity by giving ex-offenders a second chance.
+Some business owners are finding opportunities to give ex-offender second chances.
 Unemployment is low and the struggle to find candidates for open positions is high.
 Therefore, some business owners are broadening their scope to include ex-offenders.
 Not only does this help fill open positions.
 But it also opens the door to valuable tax credits.

 According to the U.S. Department of Justice, “Over 10,000 ex-prisoners get their release from America’s state and federal prisons every week.
 They arrive on the doorsteps of our nation’s communities.
 More than 650,000 ex-offenders leave prison every year.
 Studies show that approximately two-thirds will likely face arrest again within three years of release.”